JianTing-Li/Healthfirst_Star_Wars/README.md

 ![AddToFlash](gif link)

 ## Using the Flashcards (not yet implemented)
 * Clicking on a flashcard will take you to a new page.
-You will given with the character’s or planet’s name.
+You will be given a card with the character’s or planet’s name.
 * Here, you can say anything or guess what you know about the planet or the character.
 * To see the information, simply click on the flashcard and the card will flip with the information of the character or planet.